pitt-cdm/2019spring/schedule.md

 &nbsp;

-<em>Final portfolios will be due at the final exam slot, which has not yet been announced.</em>
+<em>Final portfolios will be due by the end of the final exam slot, which we now know is Thursday, December 14th, at 9:50am.</em>